Learn how to configure your profile, get notifications from Opsgenie and view on-call schedules.

 Teams: Opsgenie will route the call according to the team's escalation, which you can configure from your team's dashboard.

-Schedules: Opsgenie would determine the on-call user based on the schedule and forward the call to that user.
+Schedules: Opsgenie would determine the on-call team member based on the schedule and forward the call to that user.

 Opsgenie dials the users in the recipients in the order you add them.
-For example, if you put a schedule as the first item in "Forward Call To" then Opsgenie will first dial the on-call users of that schedule.
+For example, if you put a schedule as the first item in "Forward Call To" then Opsgenie will first dial the on-call team member of that schedule.

-Opsgenie sends notifications to the on-call roster when there is a new incoming call in progress.
-For example, if you're forwarding the call to a schedule, all the users of the on-call team will get an immediate notification about the incoming call.
-The notification method can be SMS, e-mail, or mobile, as it is configured in the user profile.
+Opsgenie sends notifications to the on-call team members when there is a new incoming call in progress.
+For example, if you're forwarding the call to a schedule, all the members of the on-call team will get an immediate notification about the incoming call.
+The notification method can be SMS, email, or mobile, configured in the user profile.

 A sample case